-Luke Perry’s Death Led To 90210 Cast Reunion, Brian Austin Green Says
+Luke Perry’s Death Led To ‘90210’ Cast Reunion, Brian Austin Green Says

 — Luca Forzin (@Luca_Forzin) March 18, 2019

-Green had been criticized, following Perry’s death, for not immediately making any public statement, even though most of the other 90210 actors had within a day or two of the actor’s death.
-Green eventually said on an earlier episode of his podcast, per The Hollywood Reporter that “everyone grieves in different ways” and that “everyone should respect everyone’s process.”
+Green had been criticized following Perry’s death for not immediately making any public statement, even though most of the other 90210 actors had within a day or two of the actor’s death.
+Green eventually said on an earlier episode of his podcast, per The Hollywood Reporter, that “everyone grieves in different ways” and that “everyone should respect everyone’s process.”
 He also revealed that he had sent a text to Perry following the actor’s death.

 Luke Perry died on March 4 at the age of 52, a few days after suffering a massive stroke.
 The actor, who in recent years had been a cast member on Riverdale, also has a part in Quentin Tarantino’s upcoming movie Once Upon a Time in Hollywood, which will serve as his final movie role.

 Brian Austin Green is married to actress Megan Fox, with whom he has three children.
-The couple seperated in 2015 but announced the following year that they had reconciled.
+The couple separated in 2015 but announced the following year that they had reconciled.